 Working as a classroom aide for children with special needs required Sally to do a lot of walking and bending.
 Eventually, the pain in her knees made it difficult to get up and down from the floor and impossible to kneel.
 Sally had arthroscopy done on both knees, a procedure in which a physician places a tiny camera into the joint to indentify and repair or remove damage.
 When this proved to be unsuccessful in relieving Sally’s knee pain, she considered surgery.

-“Dr. Medlar was straightforward with me, and I appreciated that,” Sally said.
+“My doctor was straightforward with me, and I appreciated that,” Sally said.
 “He was very thorough in explaining the procedure, and he was honest about the pain that would be involved for someone with my level of arthritis.”
-Determined to regain some mobility, Sally decided to have her left knee replaced in 2007, at age 49.
+Determined to regain some mobility, Sally decided to have her left knee replaced at age 49.

 Sally’s surgery went well, and she was pleased with her Joint Camp experience.
 “My care was excellent,” she said.
 “The nursing staff is focused on joint replacement recovery, and they really know what they are doing.
 They don’t baby you, but they get you moving and give you a lot of support.”
 That included using a model bathroom to teach Sally how to get in and out of the shower safely to avoid falls at home.